 C. Conti Rossini and L. Ricci (editors) Mashafa Berhan: Il libro della Luce del Negus Zar’a Ya’qob (“Emperor Zare’a Ya’eqob’s Book of Light”), Louvain, 1964-1965; I. Guidi, Storia della letteratura Etiopica (“History of Ethiopian Literature”), 3rd ed., Milan, 1968; J. Perruchon (translator), Les chroniques de Zar’a Ya’eqob et Baeda Maryam (“The Chronicles of Zare’a Y’eqob and Ba’eda Maryam”), Paris, 1893; Taddesse Tamrat, “Some Notes on the Stephanie ‘Heresy’ in the Ethiopian Church,” Rassegna di Studi Etiopici, Vol. XXII, Rome, 1966-1968, Church and State in Ethiopia, 1270-1527, Oxford, 1972; K. Wendt, editor, Das Mashafa Milad und Mashafa Sellase des Kaisers Zar’a Ya’qob (“Emperor Zarea Yaeqob’s ‘Book of the Nativity’ and ‘Book of the Trinity’”), Louvain, 1963.

 This article was reprinted from The Encyclopaedia Africana Dictionary of African Biography (in 20 Volumes).
-Volume One Ethiopia-Ghana.
-Ed.
-L. H. Ofosu-Appiah.
-New York: Reference Publications Inc., 1977.
+Volume One Ethiopia-Ghana, ©1997 by L. H. Ofosu-Appiah, editor-in-chief, Reference Publications Inc., New York, NY.
 All rights reserved.